 Julian Alps Itinerary

 If you want to experience the pristine Alpine nature of Slovenia, then this is the perfect route for you.
-Still beginning in the capital, this is the one route in this article that I wouldn’t recommend doing entirely by public transport — once in the Triglav National Park area, having your own vehicle is going to be necessary.
+Still beginning in the capital, this is the one route in this article that I wouldn’t recommend doing entirely by public transport — once in the Triglav National Park area (so-called for the eponymous mountain that is Slovenia’s highest peak), having your own vehicle is going to be necessary.

 Days 1-2: Ljubljana